bluenviron/goroslib/README.md

 int32 field2
 ```

-This library doesn't require any `.msg` file, instead it is enough to write messages as Go structures, in this format:
+This library doesn't require any `.msg` file, it is enough to write Go structures in this format:
 ```go
 import (
     "github.com/aler9/goroslib/msgs"